Often, you’ll hear the terms reference check and employment verification used interchangeably as though they are the same thing.

-A reference check is part of the hiring process where your candidate (or applicant) connects the hiring company with professional (and sometimes personal) references to gather more details about themselves: their work history, job responsibilities and performance.
+A reference check is part of the hiring process where your candidate (or applicant) connects the hiring company with professional (and sometimes personal) job references to gather more details about themselves: their work history, job responsibilities and performance.
 Professional references can include coworkers, direct managers or other employees who worked closely with the candidate.

-During a reference check call, typically the recruiter asks questions related to productivity, communication and listening skills, successes, failures, attendance, culture fit, strengths, and weaknesses.
+During a job reference check call, typically the recruiter asks questions related to productivity, communication and listening skills, successes, failures, attendance, culture fit, strengths, and weaknesses.

 Although more valuable information should be attained during reference conversations by asking the right things the right way, often recruiters and hiring managers are constrained to only gaining knowledge on basic facts during these checks due to the time limit of conversations and the lack of candid responses from referees.

 And simply because they can be time consuming to conduct, traditional reference checks often happen late in the interview process, once a company has chosen a final candidate.
 This serves as a huge drawback due to confirmation bias.
 Checks tend to be just cursory at that point, rather than actually providing useful information to better inform hiring decisions, and even negative feedback is unlikely to change the hiring manager’s decision at such a late stage in the process.

 When using a digital reference check process or reference checking service on the other hand, the job reference checks can be done quickly and automatically earlier in the process, offering valuable insights into candidates from the start, before getting too far along.

 Traditionally, a reference check is often conducted through a lengthy phone interview.
 During this process, it is not uncommon for recruiters or hiring managers to spend hours of time chasing down references and verifying data.